How to make a plum cake in the shared culinary tradition of Austria and Germany.

 Zwetschgenkuchen literally means plum cake (Zwetschgen=plums and kuchen=cake) and is also known as Pflaumenkuchen or Zwetschgendatschi depending on the region.
 In German there is a difference between the types of plums referred to as Zwetschgen and those known as Pflaumen.

-- Zwetschgen are round in shape, a bit larger, very sweet with high water content.
+- Pflaumen are round in shape, a bit larger, very sweet with high water content.
 Their color varies from purple or dark red to yellow.

-- Pflaumen on the other hand are smaller, elongated, bluish in color and with less water content.
+- Zwetschgen on the other hand are smaller, elongated, bluish in color and with less water content.
 They also tend to be a bit more tart.

 You Will Need

 - Plums.
 Use fresh, ripe fruit for best results.
 See below for tips.
-In the picture above these are Zwetschgen, red plums.
+In the picture above these are Pflaumen, red plums.

 - Eggs.
 German eggs are smaller than those sold in the US, so avoid using extra large eggs in this recipe.

 - Sugar.
-Brown sugar contributes a depth of flavor to the batter as well as sweetness.
+While typically white refined sugar is used, brown sugar contributes a depth of flavor to the batter as well as sweetness.
 It also gives the batter a darker color.
 Vanilla sugar (white sugar infused with vanilla) is also a popular choice in which case the batter is much lighter.

 - Butter.
 Traditionally used in the batter.
 If your plums are not very juicy you can substitute half the butter called for with olive oil and the cake will have moister texture in result.